-But what about a few years down the line when you start to notice your tattoo looks a little faded in need of a touch-up, then what?
-Tattoo fading is natural but there are things you can do to prevent it from ruining your art.
+But what about a few years down the line when you start to notice your tattoo looks a little faded and in need of a touch-up, then what?
+Tattoo fading is natural, but there are things you can do to prevent it from ruining your art.

 What Causes Tattoo Fading?